There are many reasons why you might need to weigh yourself, and it may not be practical to invest in a personal scale for your home.

 What We Recommend

-For the highest likelihood of finding a scale that you can use for free, we recommend visiting your nearest pharmacy, superstore, or department stores.
-Pharmacies like CVS and Walgreens have scales for patient use that are often available to the public, and superstores (like Target and Walmart) and department stores (like Dillard’s and Macy’s) often have floor models of scales in the bathroom section that customers can try for free.
+Pharmacies like CVS and Walgreens have scales for patient use that are often available to the public, and superstores (like Target and Walmart) and department stores (like Dillard’s and Macy’s) may have floor models of scales in the home goods section that customers can try for free.

-Places like fitness centers are another good place to find a scale that you can use in the privacy of a locker room, and this is likely a place that you visit multiple times per week, but you will need to pay for a membership at the fitness center to take advantage of the scales.
+Places like fitness centers also have scales that you can use in the privacy of a locker room, and you can visit multiple times per week, but you’ll need to pay for a membership at the fitness center to take advantage of the scales.

-- Requirements for use: Pharmacies like Walgreens and CVS, and even superstores with pharmacies — such as Walmart and Target — often have free blood pressure machines.
+- Requirements for use: None; these are free, and you can use them whenever the store is open.
+Pharmacies like Walgreens and CVS, and even superstores with pharmacies — such as Walmart and Target — often have free blood pressure machines.
 The newer models of these machines have a seat that doubles as a scale.
-Since these are free to use, you can try it out whenever the store is open.

-- How to find: To locate your nearest pharmacy, do a quick Google search for “Pharmacies near me.”
-Inside the store, the blood pressure machines are typically in the back, near the pharmacy counter.
+- How to find: To locate your nearest pharmacy, do a quick Google search for “pharmacies near me.”
+Inside the store, the blood pressure machines are typically near the pharmacy counter.

-- Requirements for use: Superstores that sell household scales often have floor models available for testing.
+- Requirements for use: None; superstores that sell household scales often have floor models available for testing.

-- How to find: Locate your nearest superstores (such as Target, Walmart, or Bed Bath and Beyond) and head for the bathroom section.
+- How to find: Locate your nearest superstores (such as Target, Walmart, or Bed Bath and Beyond) and head for the home goods/bathroom section.

 3. Department Stores

-- Requirements for use: Department stores that sell household scales often have floor models available for customers to test.
+- Requirements for use: None; department stores that sell household scales often have floor models available for customers to test.

-- How to find: Locate your nearest department stores (such as Dillard’s, JCPenney, Sears, or Macy’s) and head to the bathroom section.
+- How to find: Locate your nearest department stores (such as Dillard’s, JCPenney, Sears, or Macy’s) and head to the home goods or bathroom section.

 4. Grocery Stores